We’re making some changes in our volunteering requirements in our Certificate in Native Plants program.

 Now, as in the past, CNP participants can get their 40-hours of volunteering by working on native plant plots in several public gardens around the region, or they can staff event booths or be part of speaking engagements.
 They may help with our paperwork or accounting chores, or with CNP program planning and tracking.
 Some can contribute to this newsletter.

-But beginning Jan.
-1, 2025, we will be adding a structure layer to the volunteer requirements.
+As of January 1, 2025, we added a structure layer to the volunteer requirements.
 We’ll be spreading the volunteer help over several categories to make sure everyone gets their hands in the dirt and to ensure we all become more knowledgeable and well-rounded CNP certificate holders.

 Here’s the new structure.